Do Kernel and Neural Embeddings Help in Training and Generalization?: Numerical Analysis

 So far, we have used two embedding methods: i) a fixed embedding according to Gaussian kernels, and ii) the embeddings induced by deep neural networks.
-In this section we analyze the use of optimal kernels designed for our task of interest.
-In particular, we study two types of kernels: i) the arc-cosine kernel proposed in \cite{CS09} which optimally represents neural network layers.
+In this section we analyze the use of kernels designed for our task of interest.
+In particular, we study two types of kernels: i) the arc-cosine kernel proposed in \cite{CS09} which represents neural network layers.
 Note that, as we will discuss, computing this kernel is significantly faster than training a neural network layer.
-Thus, it can be used for the same purpose, i.e., an optimal embedding induced by a neural network, but in a more efficient way. ii) The model-free kernel learning method proposed in \cite{CortesMohri2012}.
+Thus, it can be used for the same purpose, i.e., an embedding induced by a neural network, but in a more efficient way. ii) The multiple kernel learning method proposed in \cite{CortesMohri2012}.
 Given the training data and the corresponding labels, this method computes the optimal feasible kernel, independent of any classification model or algorithm.
+We call the resulting kernel optimal since an optimization function is defined and the final kernel is found based on the solution from the optimization problem (see section \ref{sec:modelfree}).

 In both cases, we first approximate the kernel embedding using the Nystr\"{o}m method \cite{Nystroem}, and then feed the approximated kernel embedding to the two-layer neural network model, instead of the original data features.